When Believing Women Isn't Enough to Help Them

 "It's really weighing on me that the administration is setting up Title IX policies that hinge on the idea that survivors should not be believed," Davidson says.

 "The way I’ve been describing this year is like a car," she says.
 "The front wheels are culture.
 And we are slamming on the gas for culture.
 We’re hitting it hard.
-We’re seeing so much culture change.
+We’re seeing so much cultural change.
 The back wheels are policy, and those wheels of the car are spinning; they’re stuck in mud."

-The call to "believe women" is born from the logical deduction that many people still don't, particularly those who most possess the power to turn their belief in women into material change.
+The call to believe women is born from the logical deduction that many people still don't, particularly those who most possess the power to turn their belief in women into material change.

 President Donald Trump, who himself stands accused of sexual assault by 19 women, led the Republican Party in mocking Ford, doubting her testimony, and standing by Kavanaugh in the face of her allegations against him; "believe women" becomes necessary because Trump has no shortage of eager acolytes.
 But embedded in the phrase too is the potentially self-defeating suggestion that the transformation feminists imagine relies on people like Trump changing their minds.